Weapons

 Pole Weapons

-Throughout history pole weapons did the heavy lifting for melee combat in warfare.
-These weapons range from the extremely simply to the extremely intricate.
+Throughout history, pole weapons did the heavy lifting for melee combat in warfare.
+These weapons range from the extremely simple to the extremely intricate.
 All of them have a reach advantage over most other melee weapons.
 Attacks made at the outermost squares are the most effective for a pole weapon.
-If a target is directly adjacent to a pole wielder the attacks will gain a -4 circumstance penalty to damage.
+If a target is directly adjacent to a pole wielder, the attacks will gain a -4 circumstance penalty to damage.
 All pole weapons get 1.5x (round down) strength modifier when dealing damage.

-Staff: A Staff, stave, quarterstaff, bow staff, wax wood staff, and so on are a type of pole weapon that strikes are done with an empty shaft.
+Staff: A staff, stave, quarterstaff, bo staff, wax wood staff, and so on are a type of pole weapon where strikes are done with an empty shaft.
 These pole weapons do not suffer from the adjacency penalties that other pole weapons do.

 Hooked Head: Sometimes called a bill-hook or a guisarme, these have a stabbing point at the tip, and a hook on one side of the blade.
 This allows for the easy tripping of an opponent, or the yanking of someone off horseback.
 Hooked heads can be used to trip at a reach and gain a +2 circumstance bonus to tripping attempts.